Johnhalk/emotify/README.md

 As a user,
 I want my analysed crowd to be displayed in a positive index graph, So that I can track developments in positive emotion over time

+As a user,
+I want the light to change colour based on emotion,
+So that I can improve my mood

 ```